tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 ## Local Bindings with let and let*

-A **local variable**, or a **local binding** is a variable that is usable only within some clearly defined scope.
-In [Racket], local variables are introduced using a `let` form like this:
+A **local variable**, or a **local binding** is a variable that is usable only within a clearly defined scope.
+In [Racket], local variables can be introduced using a `let` form like this:

 ```scheme